samlynndavis/Bodiless-JS-Chris/packages/vital-examples/src/background-images/doc/lesson.md

  We will then construct a `Default` token for our custom footer and apply our newly-created `WithTopWave` token to this token's `Compose` domain.

+ NOTE: Our `WithTopWave` token could easily be woven into the body of our `Default` footer token, but imagine a future scenario where our design changes, and we no longer want that top wave to be present.
+By encapsulating this styling in its own token, and applying it via the `Compose` domain, we can easily add (and just as easily remove) a bit of styling or functionality to an existing token, without embedding it so deeply within that making changes it later becomes unncessarily cumbersome.

+ And in the event that this token has more widespread applications (i.e., a token that adds a border radius to an element), we can

 ## Practice

 @TODO